Holographic metals at finite volume: B Grand canonical potential computation details

-In this appendix, we compute the on-shell action required for the free energy analysis presented in Sec.~\ref{sec:phase_transitions}.
+In this appendix, we compute the on-shell action required for the grand canonical potential analysis presented in Sec.~\ref{sec:phase_transitions}.
 Since we compare saddle points sharing the same asymptotic symmetries, we first define the general procedure to compute the Euclidean on-shell action and subsequently apply it to each specific geometry.
 By performing a Wick rotation $t\rightarrow -i\,t_E$ on the Einstein action \eqref{eq:S}, with the Euclidean time periodicity $t_E \sim t_E + \beta$ (where $\beta=1/T$), we obtain